NourhanSaeed707/Data-Structure-algo/Heap Explanation/Application/Priority Queue/PriorityQueue-Explanation.md

 ## Difference between Priority Queue and Normal Queue:
 -In a queue, **the first-in-first-out** rule is implemented whereas, in a **priority queue**, the values are removed on **the basis of priority**.
 The element with the highest priority is removed first.

+# Implementation of Priority Queue:
+- Priority queue can be implemented using an array, a linked list, a heap data structure, or a binary search tree.
+Among these data structures, heap data structure provides an efficient implementation of priority queues.
+Hence, we will be using the heap data structure to implement the priority queue in this tutorial.
+A max-heap is implemented in the following operations.